COVID-19 & Domestic Violence in Hillsborough County

 As a former prosecutor in the State Attorney’s Office in Tampa, attorney Brett Metcalf knows the system you’ve been confronted with and how to guide you through this uniquely challenging time.
-If you or a loved one have been charged with domestic assault, Brett Metcalf, Criminal Defense Attorney, P.A can explain what’s going on and help you effectively deal with the situation.
+If you or a loved one have been charged with domestic assault, Metcalf Falls, Criminal Defense Attorneys, P.A can explain what’s going on and help you effectively deal with the situation.

 Call (813) 258-4800 for a free and confidential consultation.
 Though we are working remotely, we are fully-operational!
 We also set up a 24/7 virtual answering service to take incoming calls at any time of day.

 COVID-19 Domestic Violence Charges

 Domestic violence means using unlawful force against a family or household member.
 For a Domestic Violence Injunction, that violence does not need to be physical.
 It also includes psychological, emotional, and mental abuse in the form of verbal threats, to the extent that it gives the abused person a reasonable fear of physical harm.